mahaabdulla/todotask/README.md

     🔄 State management with Provider for smooth and reactive UI updates.

-A perfect app for those who seek simplicity, performance, and productivity.
+A perfect app for those who seek simplicity, performance, and productivity. this app foucuse on effective